Obstructive Sleep Apnea

 Polysomnography

 Polysomnography is a test to identify sleep disorders.
-Done while you’re fully asleep, specialised equipment is used to record data on your sleep patterns.
+Done while you’re fully asleep, specialized equipment is used to record data on your sleep patterns.
 This equipment monitors your heart, lung and brain activity, breathing patterns, arm and leg movements, and blood oxygen levels.
-Data obtained will be used to chart your sleep cycles to determine sleep apnea
+Data obtained will be used to chart your sleep cycles to determine sleep apnea.

 Related articles and videos